microsoft/LUIS-Samples/examples/demo-Upload-utterances-from-querylog/readme.md

 The format of the JSON for the batch upload is noted in the [batch add labels](https://westus.dev.cognitive.microsoft.com/docs/services/5890b47c39e2bb17b84a55ff/operations/5890b47c39e2bb052c5b9c09) api.
 It is important to not that the format of the download for query logs is different both in content and format.

 If you export your application data from [luis.ai applications list](https://www.luis.ai/applications) with the **Export app data to JSON file**, you will need to change the JSON format to match the stated format for the batch upload.

+### Use your own private apps
+If you incorrectly use an app ID that you do not have permission to upload to, such as any public apps, you will recieve an error.

+### Intent And Entities are not created if NOT found
+Any intent or entity uploaded that is not found in your LUIS app will cause an error.
+It is important that all intents and entities used in the batch already exist in the app.

 ### Errors in output file of the application
 The final response body from upload api is in the 'utterances.upload.json' file.
 This file will be an array of responses, one response for each item in the batch.